0xd4y/Scripts/Geography/README.md

 There are no duplicate questions, and it can be a fun way to pass the time on a road trip!

 ## Important Note
 The script must be run inside the same directory as the Countries.txt and Capitals.txt files.
-The code isn't particularly efficient and I have become better over the years, but it's a fun little game nevertheless.
+The code isn't particularly efficient and I learned a lot since making it, but it's a fun little game nevertheless.
 I hope you enjoy it!